-To prevent Darkon from losing physical coins, participant should turn their coins into the Coin Marshal at the end of each event.
-The Coin Marshal will then place them into the participant's account.
-Alternatively participants may take their coins with them, but they are encouraged to have at least 50% of their wealth with them at all times.
+To prevent Darkon from losing physical coins, Player should turn their coins into the Coin Marshal at the end of each event.
+The Coin Marshal will then place them into the Player's account.
+Alternatively Players may take their coins with them, but they are encouraged to have at least 50% of their wealth with them at all times.